-I spent three weeks backpacking Asia in March with one of the other Suitcase Six ladies.
+Last year, (2017) I spent three weeks backpacking Asia with one of the other Suitcase Six ladies.
 Marie and I had an unforgettable time exploring Singapore, Malaysia, Thailand, and Hong Kong together.
 As I reflect on our adventures, I realize we made quite a few mistakes backpacking Asia.
-I wanted to share a few of the lessons I learned the hard way on this trip and what you can do to avoid making the same mistakes we did.
-Without further ado, I bring you the 6 mistakes I made in Asia.
+I wanted to share a few of the lessons I learned the hard way on this trip so you can avoid making the same mistakes we did.

 Mistake One: Not Staying Hydrated

 Unfortunately, I was not that resourceful and without a water bottle.
 I went without water a lot of times I probably should have sprung for some.
 I ended up with a few minor dehydration headaches and one terrible hangover which would likely have been more bearable if I had chugged some water before bed.
 If you’re one of those people who drinks water regularly at home, know that you’ll probably want to drink more water than usual when you’re traveling.
 This is normal – you’re often doing more physical activity than you might be on a regular workday in the office.

 Pack a water bottle.
 Remember that the heat is serious and that a bad hangover can really wipe out a precious day of travel.
 Drink water whenever you come across a clean, free supply.
 I recommend including water in your travel budget so you aren’t surprised or hesitant to “splurge” on the necessities.

 Mistake Two: Shoe Struggles